Skip to main content

 streamLoad action

-• void set(String key, String value): set the header of the HTTP request for Stream Load, such as label and columnSeparator.
+void set(String key, String value)Sets the stream load HTTP request header, such as label or columnSeparator

 suite("streamLoad_action", "demo") {